AndrewJBateman/next-apollo-graphql/README.md

 ## :books: General Info

-* Displays data from the Rick & Morty API.
+* Displays data from the [Rick & Morty GraphQL API](https://rickandmortyapi.com/graphql).
+No API key required
 * Next.js is for server-rendered react apps.
 It has automatic code splitting, simple page-based routing, built-in CSS support and hot reloading.
 Every component file in the pages folder is treated as a page.
+* Apollo Client used to fetch data using GraphQL.
+* GraphQL only return the data requested.
+Data only served from a single end-point.
+Lots of companies use it.
+GraphQL makes tawsks more complex and there are possible performance issues that would not occur using REST with a web cache.

 ## :camera: Screenshots